jedie/inverter-connect/README.md

 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────╮
 │ debug-settings        Display (anonymized) MQTT server username and password                     │ │ edit-settings         Edit the settings file.
-On first call: Create the default one.             │ │ print-at-commands     Print one or more AT command values from Inverter.                         │ │ print-values          Print all known register values from Inverter, e.g.:                       │ │ publish-loop          Publish current data via MQTT for Home Assistant (endless loop)            │
+On first call: Create the default one.             │ │ inverter-version      Print all version information of the inverter                              │ │ print-at-commands     Print one or more AT command values from Inverter.                         │ │ print-values          Print all known register values from Inverter, e.g.:                       │ │ publish-loop          Publish current data via MQTT for Home Assistant (endless loop)            │